How do I add a bank account?

 - Your routing number is the nine-digit code your bank uses to identify how funds are sent and received through your bank account.
 Do not enter a special routing number that your bank gave you just for wire transfers only - use the typical routing number found on your paper checks or on your bank’s website.

-- Payments powered by Dwolla do not link with debit/credit cards.
+- Dwolla Payments does not link with debit/credit cards.

-- Your banking information is not visible to other members of the Dwolla and our software network.
+- Your banking information is not visible to other members of the Dwolla and software network.

 This might be helpful:

 Mar.
 28, 2022